universalsafetyformat/usf_website/README.md

 to install the required CSS tools.

 Note: Running the deploy script didn't work with `node` version v9.5.0 (on MacOS BigSur).
-Switching to version v10.15.1 fixed the problem.
+Switching to version v10.15.1 fixed the problem (e.g., using `nvm install v10.15.1`).

 ### Edit